Copper mining in Chile: Geology

 Map of north-central Chile showing the location of the Middle Miocene-Early Pliocene belt with horizontally hatched yellow.
 In this belt lie the Los Pelambres and El Teniente copper mines.

 Mining of copper in Chile is done chiefly on large and giant low-grade porphyry copper deposits.
 Copper deposits of similar age in Chile occur in elongated geographical patterns which are termed metallogenic belts.
 Five metallogenic copper belts have been identified by geologists in Chile.
 The main two of these are the Late Eocene-Oligocene belt in the far north and the Middle Miocene-Early Pliocene belt in north-central Chile with the first one hosting most copper resources.
 The other metallogenic belts containing porphyry copper deposits are a discontinuous Cretaceous belt, the Paleocene belt and the Early-Middle Miocene belt, both of which are located in northern Chile.
 All these ores formed episodically during the span of the Andean orogeny except for the Jurassic when the orogeny was not contractional but extensional.
-Within this belt the following copper deposits and mines, from north to south, are aligned around Domeyko Fault: Collahuasi, Quebrada Blanca, El Abra, Radomiro Tomic, Chuquicamata, Escondida, El Salvador and Potrerillos.
+Within the Late Eocene-Oligocene belt the following copper deposits and mines, from north to south, are aligned around Domeyko Fault: Collahuasi, Quebrada Blanca, El Abra, Radomiro Tomic, Chuquicamata, Escondida, El Salvador and Potrerillos.
 In the Middle Miocene-Early Pliocene belt the main deposits and mines are Los Pelambres, Los Bronces and El Teniente.
 (Note: When not considering the other three belts, these two belts are sometimes referred to as the Paleogene belt and the Neogene belt.)

 It has been proposed that the giant porphyry deposits of the Eocene-Oligocene belt formed in a context of oblique subduction that had an associated magmatism of adakitic character, scant volcanism and attenuated escape of SO_{2}.
 Ore-forming magmatism has in this context been termed "closed porphyry systems" that had limited degassing that would have led to the formation of highly oxidized deposits rich in sulphur.
 In contrast, deposits of the Paleocene–Early Eocene belt such as Lomas Bayas and Spence are smaller and associated to more orthogonal subduction and ordinary calc-alkaline non-adakitic magmatism that included plenty of volcanism.

 Various authors have indicated that intersections between continent-scale traverse fault zones and arc-parallel structures are associated with porphyry formation.
 In Chile this has been pointed out to be the case of Escondida, Los Bronces and El Teniente porphyry copper deposits each of which lies at the intersection of two fault systems.

 A few copper deposits in Chile are labelled "exotic" as they originate from kilometer-scale lateral migration of copper-rich fluids originating in porphyry copper deposits.